 Voiced by Kazuhiro Oguro in Japanese and Mike Marx in English

 - Back for the Finale: After dying in the penultimate arc in Disc 1, he returns in the penultimate arc of Disc 4 as an unwilling boss.
 After you defeat him, he'll sacrifice his soul to send the player to the Very Definitely Final Dungeon.

 - Berserk Button: Threatening Albert in any way.
 When he finds out that Albert has been kidnapped, Haschel has to knock Lavitz unconscious in order to prevent him from running off in a bloodthirsty rage.
 And then he goes absolutely berserk when Lloyd painfully pulls the Moon Gem out of Albert's back, charging him head-on in dragoon form.
 It gets him killed.

 - Blade on a Stick: He Weapon of Choice is a spear, expanded to a full-blown glaive as a Dragoon.

 - Blow You Away: Wind is his primary element.

 - Demonic Possession: In the penultimate arc of Disc 4, which requires the player to fight him.

 - Disappeared Dad: His father is long dead at the start of the story, having been murdered by Greham.

 - Foreshadowing: When Lavitz casts the Blossom/Rose Storm spell, the petals he uses are Cherry Blossoms, a flower long symbolic of the tragically short lives of samurai.

-- Hair of Gold, Heart of Gold: Is blonde and is one of the most decent people in the game.
+- Hair of Gold, Heart of Gold: Is blond and is one of the most decent people in the game.

 - Heterosexual Life-Partners: With Albert.
 Aside from being his king and lord, the two have been best friends since they were young children.
 It's the main reason why Albert takes up the mantle of Jade Dragoon after Lavitz's death.